-Putting pressure on Johnson, UK Conservatives set up Covid group
+Putting pressure on Johnson, UK Conservatives set up COVID group

 Many lawmakers fear repeated lockdowns will not only further hurt an already struggling economy but also harm mental health and lead to additional deaths because people are not getting diagnosed with other diseases or missing hospital appointments.

-But the prime minister could face a wider rebellion in parliament if coronavirus rates fail to fall and he believes more or continued restrictions are necessary. — Reuters
+But the prime minister could face a wider rebellion in parliament if coronavirus rates fail to fall and he believes more or continued restrictions are necessary.
+(Reporting by Elizabeth Piper; editing by Michael Holden)